 We’re pretty picky when choosing a place to stay with our kids.
 It must be central, but not too noisy.
 We want lots of space with separate bedrooms for the kids.
 A spot to hang out while our kids are sleeping is nice.
 We don’t want to worry about our crying baby disturbing other people in the middle of the night.
 On the flip side, we don’t want late-night partiers waking our baby in the middle of the night.

 For our family trip, we determined the best place to stay in San Diego with kids was Mission Beach.
-It was centrally located to the things we wanted to do on our San Diego itinerary.
-It had lots of kid-friendly restaurants and was super close to the beach.
+It was centrally located to the many of the things we wanted to do on our San Diego itinerary with kids.
+It had lots of kid-friendly restaurants and was super close to some great beaches.
 We loved the idea of having the ocean nearby to explore in the afternoons after naps.

 San Diego Hotel vs Vacation Rental

 When traveling with a baby and a toddler, you can’t beat the convenience of a vacation rental.
-You only need to spend one night huddled quietly in a dark hotel room to realize the benefits of having a separate bedroom for your baby.
+You only need to spend one night huddled quietly in a dark hotel room to realize the benefits of having a separate bedroom for your baby or toddler.

-Vacation rentals have many advantages for family vacations.
-You can cook your own meals and pack your own lunches.
-Having laundry facilities is a big benefit when traveling with messy babies and toddlers.
+Vacation rentals have many big advantages for family vacations.
+Eating out 3 meals a day with little kids is unhealthy and, quite honestly, very tiring.
+With a vacation rental, you can cook your own meals and pack your own lunches.
+Having laundry facilities is another big benefit when traveling with messy babies and toddlers.
 You can pack less clothes and not have to worry about dirty clothes.

-We found a cute little house just steps away from Mission Bay, which met all our criteria.
+We found a cute little house which met all our criteria, just steps away from Mission Bay.
 It was spacious inside with an outdoor patio to hang out on.
 We were close enough to play on the beach almost every day after nap time, which our baby and toddler loved.